 We anticipate these resources and FAQs will likely continue to expand and evolve as the MSVIA team receives more information and guidance related to COVID-19.

 Please note: Resources and links provided to information is not intended to provide legal advice or opinion on any individual situation and should not be relied on to determine insurance coverage, or lack thereof, as relates to COVID-19.
 We make no representation or warranty as to the accuracy of information as applied to individual cases.
 Again, please report all claims and potential claims to your insurance company.

 The CDC has Interim Guidance for Healthcare Facilities: Preparing for Community Transmission of COVID-19 in the United States.
 All healthcare facilities should be aware of any updates to local and state public health recommendations.

-Frequently Asked Questions • General Business Resources • COVID-19 in Virginia • COVID-19 and Your Insurance Carrier • Property & Casualty Insurance Companies • Licensure Requirements • Telehealth/Telemedicine
+Frequently Asked Questions • Resources for Reopening • General Business Resources • COVID-19 in Virginia • COVID-19 and Your Insurance Carrier • Property & Casualty Insurance Companies • Licensure Requirements • Telehealth/Telemedicine

 Is there any coverage under my Health Insurance policy for an office shut down resulting from the coronavirus?

 Each policy is different.
 Contact the MSV Insurance Agency with direct questions about your policy.
 We are happy to answer any questions.

 Will my professional liability insurance provide coverage for telemedicine, in case I can’t see my patients in person?